 The history of crafting Dhaka muslin can be traced back thousands of years.
 It is a very soft and ultra-fine fabric made from a rare species of cotton called phuti karpas (Gossypium arboreum var. neglecta).
 It is delicate and fragile in nature, yet it could be spun so that individual threads could maintain tensile strength at counts higher than any other variant of cotton.

-Dhaka muslin is a precious fabric imported from the city of the same name in what is now Bangladesh, then in Bengal.
+Dhaka muslin is a precious fabric imported from the city of the same name in what is now Bangladesh, which was then Bengal.
 It was not like the muslin of today.
 Made via an elaborate, multi-step process utilizing phuti karpas that only grew along the banks of the Meghna River, the cloth was considered one of the great treasures of the age.

 Over the years, the fame of Dhaka muslin transcended geographical boundaries and it became a much sought-after fabric because of its lightness and transparency.
 The Mughal emperors of India called it woven air.
 The fabric also made it to Europe via trade routes with India during the post-renaissance period.